nickmaccarthy/python-datemath/README.md

 [![Build Status](https://travis-ci.org/nickmaccarthy/python-datemath.svg?branch=master)](https://travis-ci.org/nickmaccarthy/python-datemath.svg?branch=master)

-# Python datemath-parser
+# What?
 A date match parser to be compatiable with the elasticsearch date math format

+# Why?
+Working with date objects in python has always been interesting.
+Having a background in php, I have been looking for quite some time ( no pun intended ) for a way to do date time interpolation similar to php's ```strtotime()``` function.
+While the arrow module comes close, I needed something that could turn math type strings into datetime objects for use in tattle.io and other projects I use in elasticsearch.
+I have found even more uses for it, and hopefully you will to.

 # What is date math ?
 Similar to the SOLR date math format, elasticsearch has its own built in format for short hand date math.
+This module aim to provide that coverage in python.

 Documentation from elasticsearch:
 http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/mapping-date-format.html#date-math